WSPR - The network

 - Antenna - I dont know yet!?

 Why DLS ?
 The suffix of the callsign stands for "Dobrata Lamya Spaska".
-Translated in english - Pretty dragon Spaska :-)
+Translated

 Female dragon Spaska is a mythical hero of Bulgarian fairy tales and also involved in many jokes of recent times.
-She is good at heart and LZ0DLS just whispers her name instead of roaring and scaring people. :-)

 Step-By-Step: